san2488/aaram/README.txt

   * Context: A flight agent continually checks the departure time of upcoming flights and updates the alarm time (including user-specified pre-flight time setup when the alarm was scheduled).
 This agent uses the Flightaware XML commercial API which requires a paying account.
-You must set the account information via the Preferences button.
+The alarm also tracks when the user was last awake and delays the alarm only if the user has not had enough sleep.
+Screen-unlocking/ Accelerometer is used to find last activity time.
+Ideal sleep time can be set via preferences.
+Note: You must set the account information via the Preferences button.
 Please contact mwroda@ncsu.edu for the account information to test this out.

 Scenario 3.
 A student living in a Hostel sets the alarm before an exam, but ends up repeatedly snoozing the alarm and reached late for the exam.
 This would hardly have